 57 percent of 18-35-year-olds think people share too much about their personal thoughts and experiences, and nearly that many feel technology is robbing them of their privacy.

-Additionally, just over half of respondents worry that friends or family will post something personal about them that they don’t want shared, according to a Euro RSCG Worldwide study titled “This Digital Life”[i] that surveyed consumers in 19 countries, including the U.S.
+Additionally, just over half of respondents worry that friends or family will post something personal about them that they don’t want to be shared, according to a Euro RSCG Worldwide study titled “This Digital Life”[i] that surveyed consumers in 19 countries, including the U.S.

 What’s more, it’s not just parents and grandparents that worry your privacy habits aren’t strong enough; even other teens and twenty-somethings believe youth are particularly careless about protecting personal information online.